saoirse-defi/milestone2-vanilla/README.md

 This array is responsible for storing background image file names as strings.
 This array will later be used to implement user customisation.

-## Sound
+#### Sound

-Custom sound effects were recorded for this project by DJ green.
+All sound effects & background tracks were recorded for this project by DJ green (except the gem collected SFX)

-#### Bandcamp Player (Soundtrack)
+###### Bandcamp Player (Soundtrack)

 At the start screen, the user is able to choose their soundtrack from an embedded Bandcamp playlist.
 All backing tracks have been produced by DJ Green.
 Expressed permission has been given for the use of all audio used in this project.

+###### Game Start Sound Effect

+When the user starts/restarts the game, this sound effect will be played.

-#### Gate Destruction Effect
+###### Gate Destruction Sound Effect

 This sound effect was custom-made to provide the user with aural feedback whenever a gate is successfully destroyed.

-#### Bandcamp Embedded Player

-This element is only visible on the start screen and disappears once playing the game.
-It allows the user to choose from several tracks, adding another level of user customisation.
+When choosing the sound design for this effect, we wanted to emmulate the sound of an explosion in space.
+It is well known that sound waves cannot travel through the vaccum of space, but this was our thought process when designing the sound file.

+###### Gem Collected Sound Effect

+This sound effect was sourced from [freesound.org](https://freesound.org/) in order to provide feedback to the user whenever they have successfully collected a gem.

 ### Implementation